Skip to main content

 What it means for employers

 Employers who resolve disputes through properly executed deeds of settlement and release can have confidence that those agreements will generally be upheld.
-If a former employee later attempts to relitigate the same matters in court, the employer can apply for summary judgment to have the claim dismissed at an early stage, without a full hearing, provided the deed is valid and the new claim is adequately addressed by it.
+If a former employee later attempts to relitigate the same matters in court, the Respondent can apply for summary judgment to have the claim dismissed at an early stage, without a full hearing, provided the deed is valid and the new claim is adequately addressed by it.

 What it means for employees